01 of 05

 Taking the ham outside to the grill is a great way to add flavor to this already delectable treat while freeing up space in the oven for other items.
 The trick is to keep the heat low and indirect and to heat the ham through without overcooking it or drying it out.

-We prefer to put a whole ham on the rotisserie because it roasts the surface nicely.
+Putting a whole ham on the rotisserie allows the surface to roast nicely.
 Note, this can also be challenging, even with the most forgiving hams.
 Running a rotisserie skewer through a bone-in ham takes a delicate touch and a lot of patience (followed by a lot of counterbalancing).
 If you've picked up a spiral cut ham then the task becomes nearly impossible.
 If you do manage to get the whole thing on the rod and spinning on the grill, the chances are that the slices will fall apart as soon as the chill is off the meat.

 02 of 05